-Place the beans in a saucepan and mash with a potato masher.
+- Place the beans in a saucepan and mash with a potato masher.
 Add the cooked rice, spices, and water.
 Heat 5 to 10 minutes.
-Meanwhile, prepare the vegetable soups.
-Heat the tortillas quickly (just to soften) in a preheated skillet, toaster oven, or microwave.
+Meanwhile, prepare the Indian vegetable soup recipe.
+Heat the tortillas quickly (just to soften) in a preheated skillet, farberware air fryer toaster oven recipes, or microwave.

 Baked Rice with Green Chiles